erickrr-bd/VulTek-Alert/README.md

 - Generation of application logs.

 ## VulTek-Alert-Tool
-Telk-Alert graphical tool that allows the user to define the configuration and alert rules that will be used for the operation of the application.
-These data are saved in files with the extension yaml.
+VulTek-Alert auxiliary tool that allows actions on the VulTek-Alert configuration and service using a graphical interface.

 Characteristics:
-- Allows you to create and modify the Telk-Alert connection settings.
+- Allows you to create and modify the VulTek-Alert configuration.
-- Allows you to create, modify and delete alert rules.
+- Allows you to start, restart, stop and get the current status of the VulTek-Alert service.
 - Encrypts sensitive data such as passwords so that they are not stored in plain text.
-- Allows you to start, restart, stop and get the status of the Telk-Alert service.
-- Allows you to create and modify the Telk-Alert-Agent configuration.
-- Allows you to start, restart, stop and get the status of the Telk-Alert-Agent service.
+- Generation of application logs.

 # Requirements
 - CentOS 8 or RedHat 8 (So far it has only been tested in this version)